hungle88/citylibrary/README.md

 # citylibrary
-## Using HTML, JS and CSS to build a simple library website
+## Using HTML, JS and CSS to build a book library website
 ## User can display, add, edit, delete books from the library